EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to CFT: New data for , and hypercubic symmetry

 \emph{c.f.} their Equation~19.
 We now have five-loop results for all the operators $\phi$, $\phi^2$, $\phi^4$, $\phi^5$, $\phi^6$, $\phi^7$, providing six data points.
 This means we can fix enough coefficients at five-loop order to derive the following general expression

 where and The coefficients of $\eps^3k^4$, $\eps^4k^5$, and $\eps^5k^6$ agree with \eqref{eq:predictionGammaK}, providing a non-trivial check.

-\paragraph{Other towers of operators.} Recently also the subleading coefficients at large $k$, i.e.~those of $\eps^lk^l$ at any loop order $l$, has been derived \cite{Antipin:2025ilv}.
+\paragraph{Other towers of operators.} Recently also the subleading coefficients at large $k$, i.e.~those of $\eps^lk^l$ at any loop order $l$, have been derived \cite{Antipin:2025ilv}.
 For the tower of $\phi^k$ operators, these agree with \eqref{eq:phik}, as also confirmed in \cite{Antipin:2025ilv}.
 In fact, the results of \cite{Antipin:2025ilv} for the leading and subleading coefficients make it possible to revisit some of the towers of primary operators introduced already in \cite[Table~4]{Kehrein:1994ff}.
 These towers have fixed number of derivatives and $k\geqslant k_0$ fields, where $k_0$ may be different for different towers.
-Reference \cite{Antipin:2025ilv} showed that for any tower, the leading coefficients of $\eps^lk^{l+1}$ are equal to \eqref{eq:phik} for all towers, and provided a way to compute the subleading coefficients of $\eps^lk^k$, which differ tower by tower.
+Reference \cite{Antipin:2025ilv} showed that in these towers, the leading coefficients of $\eps^lk^{l+1}$ are equal to \eqref{eq:phik} for all towers, and provided a way to compute the subleading coefficients of $\eps^lk^k$, which differ tower by tower.

 By combining the form predicted by \cite{Antipin:2025ilv} with some of our new results, we can derive two-loop anomalous dimensions for two additional towers: \begin{itemize} \item Spin-2 operators of the form $\de^2\phi^k$ for $k\geqslant2$.
 Their dimensions are